-From 6 April 2015, an individual can elect to transfer 10% of his personal allowance (£1,250 in 2019/20; £1,190 in 2018/19) to his spouse or civil partner where neither party is a higher rate or additional rate taxpayer.
+From 6 April 2015, an individual can elect to transfer 10% of the personal allowance (£1,250 in 2020/21 and 2019/20) to the spouse or civil partner where neither party is a higher rate or additional rate taxpayer.
 The legislation calls this the ‘transferable tax allowance’ but the GOV.UK website refers to it as the ‘marriage allowance’.

 The transferor’s personal allowance is reduced by the amount transferred.
 Although, see ‘Transferable tax allowance where one of the couple has died’ below for the exception to this rule.